subvisual/subvisual.com/src/posts/2021-03-24-virtualchemy-conf/index.md

 do.

-The bad news: **there will be no Alchemy Conf in Portugal this year.** Your safety is of upmost importance for us.
+The bad news: **there will be no Alchemy Conf in Portugal this year.** Your safety is of utmost importance for us.
 We aren't able to host it in conscience of putting you or your loved ones at risk.
 We will be back in 2022 for the most exquisite Elixir conference in Portugal.